artsandmetaphysics/goodlifeodyssey/documents/the-odyssey.md

 > This, to my mind, is the best that life can offer.
 > ~ (9.2--10)

+My wife observed that is perhaps not a coincidence that Homer's Odysseus believes a talented bard's story is the best that life has to offer.

 ## The Muses

 Homer, like Hesiod, implies that the Muse provides divine inspiration to bards.